The Jews of Tetiev

 For years, he was separated from his father, Yone, and brother, Ben, who immigrated to Cleveland in 1908 and 1913.
 He survived the Russian Revolution, World War I, the Ukrainian Civil War and witnessed the murder of his mother, Bassia and sister, Dina at some unknown date after 1910.

 The Zakes are one of the many families from Tetiev, now part of Ukraine, who settled in Cleveland in the early 1900s.
 They were and are known as “Tetiever Jews” and became part of the strong Jewish community that established itself in the city.

-Yone, my husband’s great grandfather came to Cleveland and initially lived with his wife’s cousins, the Spikes, on Orange Ave. downtown.
-Ben, my husband’s grandfather, pulled his horse-drawn cart and worked as a peddlar in the Kinsman neighborhood and raised two children, Harry and Betty, with his wife Esther.
+Yone, my husband’s great grandfather, came to Cleveland and initially lived with his wife’s cousins, the Spikes, on Orange Ave. downtown, near the old Central Market where today’s Progressive Field sits.
+Ben, my husband’s grandfather, used a horse-drawn cart and worked as a peddler in the Kinsman neighborhood and raised two children, Harry and Betty, with his wife Esther.
 Both stayed in Cleveland.
-Jake worked as a painter but struggled with alcoholism until the last years of his life — his son Donald is a retired Air Force pilot and settled in Texas, where he and his wife Joanne raised five daughters.
+Jake worked as a painter and was active in the Jewish Painters and Carpenters Union, but struggled with alcoholism until the last years of his life — his son Donald, a retired Air Force pilot, settled in Texas, where he and his wife Joanne raised five daughters.